dojo/widgets/src/constrained-input/README.md

 # @dojo/widgets/constrained-input

-Dojo's `ConstrainedInput` component can be used to show a text input that follows certain pre-defined validation constraints.
+Dojo's `ConstrainedInput` component creates a text input that follows certain pre-defined validation constraints.
 This can be used to quickly create an input that meets certain minimum standards like a username or password input.

 ## Features